MrMicc/frontend-nanodegree-resume/README.md

             projects: array of objects with
                   title: string
-                  dates: string (works with a hyphen between them)
+                  dates: string (work with a hyphen between them)
                   description: string
                   images: array with string urls
             display: function taking no parameters